 Of course, I am aware there are some more complex environments and you still need to use ADFS but if you don’t have a complex environment Azure Ad Connect Pass-through authentication and Seamless SSO is the way to go.
 Even the NCSC is advising us since February 2019 to use cloud-native authentication.

 Even when you don’t have the possibility to use seamless SSO as I did, there are still other options available.

 4. PRT/ Azure AD Hybrid

 I guess going hybrid will be a good option?
-You can use Azure Ad hybrid in combination with your Remote desktop servers.
-When enrolling your devices with azure ad hybrid, SSO will be provided using PRT (primary refresh tokens), so you will get your SSO.
+You can use Azure Ad hybrid in combination with your Windows 2016 Remote desktop servers.
+When enrolling your devices with Azure Ad hybrid, SSO will be provided using PRT (primary refresh tokens), so you will get your SSO.

 But SSO is not the only thing a PRT can be used for.
 The PRT also contains information about the device itself.
 When using device-based conditional access rules, this device information is required to make sure the device has access so, without a PRT, access will be denied.

-First some introduction into a PRT.
+First some introduction to a PRT.
 Before we can fully understand why a PRT is necessary I guess it may be useful to know what it is.

 A Primary Refresh Token (PRT) is a key artifact of Azure AD authentication on Windows 10, Windows Server 2016 and later versions, iOS, and Android devices.